A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Assumptions and Target Parameters

 where

-by using $F_{U|X}(u|x)=u$, and $\omega_{d}(u,z,x)$ is a known weight specific to the parameter of interest.\footnote{\citet{mogstad2018using} define the weight in a slightly different way.} This definition agrees with the insight of \citet{heckman2005structural}.
+by using $F_{U|X}(u|x)=u$, and $\omega_{d}(u,z,x)$ is a known weight specific to the parameter of interest.
+This definition agrees with the insight of \citet{heckman2005structural}.
 The target parameter includes a wide range of policy-relevant treatment parameters.
 We list a few examples of the target parameter here; other examples can be found in Table \ref{tab:GLATE} in the Appendix.

 \begin{example}With a Dirac delta function for a given value $u$ as the weight, the MTE itself can be a target parameter.

 \end{example}

 \begin{example} The ATE can be a target parameter with $\omega_{d}(u,z,x)=1$ for any $(u,z,x)$.